Drifting by car, an adrenaline-pumping maneuver for true professionals

 Profession Test Driver, how to become a car test driver

-Numerous professional figures operate in the world of engines, who deal with very different fields, from mechanics to designers, from designers to developers of digital technologies designed for the automotive sector.
+Doing the Test Driver, that is to test cars (sports and not), is the dream of many motor enthusiasts.
+An original and stimulating profession, central to the activity of the large car teams but which is becoming increasingly popular also in dealerships and garages.
+But how do you become a test driver?
+What training path do you need to follow to work as a car test driver?
+In the world of motors, many professional figures operate, dealing with very different fields, from mechanics to planners, from designers to developers of digital technologies designed for the automotive industry.
 In this great universe of "two and four-wheeled" jobs, the test driver stands out, who has the honor and the burden of testing cars and motorcycles before they are entrusted to champions (in the case of racing sports cars ) or put on the market.
 A delicate and often hidden role, which however plays a central role.
 A profession that deserves to be better known.
 Above all, a profession that all those who love engines dream of doing.

 What the Test Driver does and where it works

-Beyond the fascination it causes on car enthusiasts, however, that of the test driver is an absolutely serious profession and full of important responsibilities .
+Beyond the fascination it has for car enthusiasts, however, that of test driver is an absolutely serious profession and full of important responsibilities .
 Indeed, it is up to him to be the first to review a new vehicle and his opinion is essential to indicate what is wrong and what needs to be improved before putting the car on the road or on the track.
 He is therefore required to have a considerable amount of knowledge and skills which, as will be seen shortly, require a specific training course to be acquired.
+In detail, the specific tasks assigned to the test driver are:

 • Check the performance of cars and motorcycles in different driving conditions;